'Speak a new language so that the world will be a new world'.

 A rapport of trust is vital and I genuinely care about my students' individual wellbeing and learning needs.
 I listen and have empathy but I am firm when this is required.

 I am thorough in my work and have reasonably high expectations of my students as well as being sensitive to their learning needs and style.
-I plan my lessons very carefully.
-I provide homework as this consolidates our work together.
+I plan my lessons very carefully and I provide homework as this consolidates our work together.
 I believe in the power of consistent praise and building confidence gradually.